Start By Determining How Much Light You Need

 100 - 200

-If space is at a premium, then the single 10mm square LEDs may be a good option.
+If space is at a premium, then our single 10mm square LEDs is a good option.

-You need to determine what type of optic or lens will be needed for each LED.
-The output from an LED typically has a beam angle of about 120 degrees, which is usually far too wide and unfocused for most applications.
-To focus and direct the beam you need to mount a lens in front of each LED.
-These lenses are sometimes called secondary optics, as they are used in addition to the integrated lens on the LED.
-(The primary optic.)
+The output from an LED typically has a beam angle of about 120 degrees, which is usually too wide for most applications.
+To focus the light output, you need to mount a secondary optic in front of the LED.

-Selecting lenses is not an exact science, so you may need to do some experimenting to determine what beam angle you need for your application.
+You will need to do some experimenting to determine what beam angle will work best for your application.

 Powering The LEDs

-For long life, color stability and low heat generation, we recommend that you limit the drive current to your LEDs to 700mA whenever possible.
-Even though most Rebel LEDs are rated to operate as high as 1000mA, running LEDs at these power levels requires a cooling system that can be challenging to design and build.
+For long life, color stability and low heat generation, you should limit the drive current to 700mA or less whenever possible.
+Even though most Rebel LEDs are rated to operate as high as 1000mA, running LEDs at these power levels requires careful design of the cooling system.

-Like the LEDs, we also offer a large variety of 700mA power drivers to choose from.
-Which one you should use will of course depend on your specific requirements, but as a starting point you may want to check out the 3023-D-E-700 driver.
-This DC driver is dimmable and comes with an integrated wiring harness - making it easy to connect the driver to your power supply, the LED and a potentiometer for dimming the LEDs.
+We offer a wide variety of 700mA power drivers to choose from.
+Which one you should use will depend on your specific requirements.
+As a starting point, you may want to check out the 3023-D-E-700 driver.
+This DC driver is dimmable and comes with an integrated wiring harness - making it easy to connect the driver to your power supply and dimming potentiometer.

-Depending on the input voltage that you have available and the LEDs that you are powering, a single driver can power up to 7 series connected Rebel LEDs at 700mA.
-You will find more details about using BuckPuck drivers, including a number of electrical schematics in the driver documentation.
+Depending on the input voltage that you have available and the LEDs that you are powering, a single BuckPuck driver can power up to 7 series connected Rebel LEDs at 700mA.
+You will find more details about using BuckPuck drivers, including some electrical schematics in the driver documentation.

 In addition to the LED driver, you will also need a DC power supply.
-Most folks just use a standard DC wall adapter.
-The power from the wall adapter goes directly into the LED driver, which in turn regulates the output current for the LED(s).
-We do not offer DC power supplies or wall adapters.
+Most folks use a standard DC wall adapter.
+The power from the wall adapter goes directly into the LED driver, which in turn regulates the output current to the LED(s).

-Quite a bit of heat is produced inside an LED that must be removed and dissipated, making heat management a very important part of your design consideration.
-You cannot operate high power LEDs without providing some means of removing and dissipating the heat.
+Quite a bit of heat is produced inside an LED that must be dissipated, making heat management an essential part of your design consideration.
+You cannot operate high power LEDs without providing some means of cooling the LED.

 Cooling is usually achieved by mounting the LED directly to a finned aluminum heat sink, and in the case of confined environments, using one or more cooling fans to extract the heat from the enclosure.
 You will find a detailed article here that provides more details about how to cool high power LEDs.

-LEDs are not waterproof or moisture resistant, so if you will be using the LEDs in an outdoor or damp location you will need to mount the LED assemblies into some sort of moisture resistant enclosure.
+LEDs are not waterproof or moisture resistant, so if you are using the LEDs in an outdoor or damp location, you will need to mount the module inside a moisture resistant enclosure.